bazelbuild/proposals/designs/2022-01-21-optional-toolchains.md

 ## Changes to Toolchain Resolution Logic

-Regardless of the API, the changes to toolchain resolution are the same.
+The changes to toolchain resolution are fairly simple, and not directly related to the API that rules use to define which toolchains are mandatory.

 Currently, the toolchain resolution logic is this: